Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Deterministic Bosonic State Preparation

 \subsection{Squeezed states}

 We present a novel approach for generating squeezed states.
-This result is comparable to state-of-the-art schemes in Refs.~\cite{hastrup2021unconditional,eickbusch2022fast} without the need for any numerical optimization tools.
+This result is comparable to state-of-the-art schemes in Refs.~\cite{hastrup2021unconditional,eickbusch2022fast} without the need for numerical optimization tools.
 In addition, our construction allows optimization of the fidelity with respect to circuit duration.
 Our protocol has a basic unit composed of $\mathrm{GCR}$, which can be understood as a deterministic small-even-cat preparation circuit or, equivalently, a slightly squeezed state.
-Let us understand this effect in more detail for the case of momentum squeezing.